catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   $ ssh ubuntu@<FLOATING_IP>

 ******************************************
-Step 6: Use FileZilla with an SSH key
+Step 6: Use FileZilla with an SSH key (optional)
 ******************************************

 Filezilla gives you a GUI overview of your Instance’s filesystem, with the ability